zircleUI/docs/docs/api/z-canvas.md

 ```

 ::: tip
-It is no advicable use vue-router in `mixed` mode because the routes will interfere with your main application.
+You shouldn't use vue-router in `mixed` mode because the routes will interfere with your main application.
 :::

 ## Usage
 Besides the chosen app mode, the main role of `z-canvas` is to control your views.
-You need to populate the `z-canvas`'s `views` property with an `object` that holds all your defined views.
+You need to populate the z-canvas's `views` property with an `object` that holds all your defined views.

 ```html{3}
 <div id="app">